kaminoweb/Translate/README.md

 4. Set Up the AWS Command Line Interface (AWS CLI).
 <https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html>

+5. dig must be installed.
+It is used to check if we have internet access before to communicate with AWS.

 ## Installation

 To install this script and get it working, follow the steps below: